Landmark anniversary to unfold throughout the year with new initiatives, community events and a star-studded speaker series

 Today’s APM serves more than 40,000 people a year and runs programs in housing assistance, employment training, physical and mental health, early childhood education, family counseling and other community services.

-Throughout 2020, APM will bring people together around the lessons that it has lived by: everyone, no matter who they are or where they come from, is equally deserving of respect and opportunity.
+Throughout 2020, APM will bring people together around the lesson that it has lived by: everyone, no matter who they are or where they come from, is equally deserving of respect and opportunity.

-Throughout 2020, the anniversary will bring people together through social impact initiatives and community events that reflect APM’s unifying messages.
+Over the course of the year, the anniversary will unite Philadelphians through social impact initiatives and community events that reflect APM’s unifying messages.

 One highlight will be APM’s 2020 Speaker Series, featuring thought leaders, experts and activists in public panel discussions on key current issues.
 The panels will be held at WHYY (150 N 6th Street) from 6:30 to 8 p.m.
-Tickets are available at APM’s website at apmphila.org; go to the “Newsroom and Events” tab and click on “APM Speaker Series.”
+Tickets are available at APM’s website at https://apmphila.org/newsroom-events/apms-50th-anniversary-1970-2020/.

 The series will include the following panels:

-Behavioral Health: Actress and author Mackenzie Phillips will speak at a Feb.
-13 panel on behavioral health issues facing communities, including access to mental health care, substance abuse and rising suicide rates.
-This discussion will bring together professionals in health care and academia with public policy and community stakeholders.
+- Behavioral Health: Actress and author Mackenzie Phillips will speak at a Feb.
+13 about behavioral health issues facing communities, including access to mental health care, substance abuse and rising suicide rates.
+After her address, a discussion will bring together professionals in health care and public policy with community stakeholders.

-Education: Sonia Manzano, who brought a Latina voice to “Sesame Street” as “Maria” from 1971 to 2015, will join panelists discussing early childhood education on March 19.
-Panelists will identify the best tools and resources as APM invests in children and their families.
+- Education: Sonia Manzano, who brought a Latina voice to “Sesame Street” as “Maria” from 1971 to 2015, will speak about early childhood education on March 19.
+Panelists will then identify the best tools and resources as APM invests in children and their families.

-Community and Economic Development: John Quinones, an ABC News correspondent and host of “What Would You Do?”, will highlight a panel of experts on community and economic development on April 22.
+- Community and Economic Development: John Quinones, an ABC News correspondent and host of “What Would You Do?”, will highlight community and economic development on April 22.
 Non-profit organizations throughout Philadelphia have worked for decades to create homeownership, affordable rentals and economic opportunities for low-income residents.
 This panel will examine the effectiveness of these efforts.

-Child Protective Services: Child safety activist Elizabeth Smart joins a panel on child protective care services on May 21.
+- Child Protective Services: Child safety activist Elizabeth Smart will speak about child protective care services on May 21.
 Those in the foster care community work to improve the safety, permanency and well-being of children and families.
 Nonetheless, children in foster care often experience long-lasting trauma.
 This panel will look at possibilities and solutions.